hanegraaff/stock-advisor-infrastructure/README.md

 }
 ```

-To create a second application stack, change the application namespace value in the script
+To create a second application stack you must change the application namespace value in the script, and run it again.

 ## app-infra-base stack
 ![Stock Advisor Design](doc/app-infra-base-stack.png)